laravel/wayfinder/readme.md

 show(1); // { uri: "/posts/1", method: "get" }
 ```

-If you just need the URL, or would like to choose a method from the verbs defined on the server, you can chain off of the import:
+If you just need the URL, or would like to choose a method from the HTTP methods defined on the server, you can invoke additional methods on the Wayfinder generated function:

 ```ts
 import { show } from "@actions/App/Http/Controllers/PostController";